nealrichardson/httpcache/README.md

-# httpcache
+# httpcache: Query Cache for HTTP Clients

 [![Build Status](https://travis-ci.org/nealrichardson/httpcache.png?branch=master)](https://travis-ci.org/nealrichardson/httpcache) [![codecov.io](https://codecov.io/github/nealrichardson/httpcache/coverage.svg?branch=master)](https://codecov.io/github/nealrichardson/httpcache?branch=master)

-Query cache for HTTP clients, with tools for cache invalidation and request logging.
+In order to improve performance for HTTP API clients, `httpcache` provides simple tools for caching and invalidating cache.
+It includes the HTTP verb functions `GET`, `PUT`, `PATCH`, `POST`, and `DELETE`, which are drop-in replacements for those in the `httr` package.
+These functions are cache-aware and provide default settings for cache invalidation suitable for RESTful APIs, and the package also enables custom cache management strategies.
+Finally, `httpcache` includes a basic logging framework to facilitate the measurement of HTTP request time and cache performance.

 ## Installing